goschtl/zope/lovely.remotetask/trunk/src/lovely/remotetask/browser/README.txt

   >>> service.getStatus(jobid)
   'error'

-We do the same again to see if the same thin happens again.
+We do the same again to see if the same thing happens again.
 This test is necessary to see if the internal runCount in the task service is reset.

   >>> io.seek(0)